JSDempsey/Discord-DM-Logitech-LCD/README.md

 # Discord-DM-Logitech-LCD
-Allows you to display your Discord direct messages onto your Logitech G15 v1 and v2, G13 and G510/510S keyboard.
+Allows you to display your Discord direct messages onto your Logitech G15 v1, G15 v2, G13 and G510/510S keyboard.

 ## Setup: